danieltjw/aifutures/README.md

 ## Mirroring Humans

-A AI system trained act harmful to one group of humans may start to treat all humans in the same way.
+A AI system trained to act harmful to one segment of humans may start to treat all humans in the same way.

 - AI learns from unrestrained capitalism that it should lay off humans that don't have economic value and decides to lay off all of humanity